Basta (RC Cola advertisement): Production

 Indie film director Marius Talampas was responsible for producing Basta.
 Gigil took the service of a director who isn't too "commercial", who could contribute "fresh insight into the material".
 Dionie Tañada wrote the advertisement which ran for 1 minute and 37 seconds.Fast Company described the commercial as an example of oddvertising, a subgenre characterized by increasingly bizarre ads meant to garner immediate attention to an audience in the digital age.
 Filming started a week prior to the imposition of the enhanced community quarantine in Luzon as a response to the COVID-19 pandemic in March 2020.
 This gave time for Gigil to work further on the advertisement to make sure that it "won't look gross".

+Release

-ReleaseBasta was first released in November 2020 on RC Cola Philippines' Facebook page.
+Basta was first released in November 2020 on RC Cola Philippines' Facebook page.

-In the United States, the ad was featured in the January 23, 2021 broadcast of The Ellen Show particularly in the "Ellen and Twitch Guess What’s Going to Happen Next in This Crazy Commercial" segment.
+In the United States, the ad was featured in the January 23, 2021 broadcast of The Ellen DeGeneres Show particularly in the "Ellen and Twitch Guess What’s Going to Happen Next in This Crazy Commercial" segment.